Orange, New South Wales: History

 The Orange region is the traditional land of the Wiradjuri people.
 Known as the people of the three rivers, the Wiradjuri people have inhabited New South Wales for at least 60,000 years.

 In 1822 Captain Percy Simpson arrived in the Wellington District and established a convict settlement which was called "Blackman's Swamp" after James Blackman; Simpson had employed James Blackman as a guide because he had already accompanied an earlier explorer, John Oxley into that region.

-In the late 1820s, the surveyor J. B. Richards worked on a survey of the Macquarie River below Bathurst and also of the road to Wellington.
-On a plan dated 1829, he indicated a village reserve, in the parish of Orange.
+In the late 1821s, the surveyor J. B. Richards worked on a survey of the Macquarie River below Bathurst and also of the road to Wellington.
+On a plan dated around the early 1830s or late 1820s, he indicated a village reserve, in the parish of Orange.
 Sir Thomas Mitchell named the parish Orange, as he had been an associate of the Prince of Orange in the Peninsular War, when both were aides-de-camp to the Duke of Wellington, whose title was bestowed on the valley to the west by Oxley.

 Initial occupation by graziers began in late 1829, and tiny settlements eventually turned into larger towns as properties came into connection with the road.
 In 1844, the surveyor Davidson was sent to check on encroachments onto the land reserved for a village, and to advise on the location for a township.
 His choices were Frederick's Valley, Pretty Plains, or Blackman's Swamp.

 Blackman's Swamp was chosen, and it was proclaimed a village and named Orange by Major Thomas Mitchell in 1846 in honour of Prince William of Orange.
 At nearby Ophir, a significant gold find in Australia was made in 1851, resulting in a sporadic population movement which is known as the Australian gold rush.
 Additional gold finds in nearby areas led to the establishment of Orange as a central trading centre for the gold.

 The growth of Orange continued as the conditions were well suited for agriculture, and in 1860 it was proclaimed a municipality.
 The railway from Sydney reached Orange in 1877.
 In 1946, 100 years after it was first being established as a village, Orange was proclaimed as a minor city.

 Orange was proposed as a site for Australia's national capital city, prior to the selection of Canberra.
 The new capital city would have adjoined the town of Orange, which would have been included in the surrounding federal territory.